Get involved and help develop the next wave of Canadian athletes.

 To find coaching courses being delivered near you, click here.

 All Canada Snowboard Member Coaches are expected to adhere to the standards of the Responsible Coaching Movement, which outlines the scope of appropriate actions between coaches and those whom they are in charge of.
+This includes the "Rule of Two", background checks and ethics training.
 To learn more about the Responsible Coaching Movement, click here.

 Coaches are responsible for the safety and well being of their athletes.
 This is known as a duty of care.